nextflow-io/training/docs/index.md

     !!! quote inline end ""

-        :material-run-fast: This course is will help you to understand the structure of the nf-core pipeline template.
+        :material-run-fast: This course will help you to understand the structure of the nf-core pipeline template.

     A "learn by doing" pipeline development tutorial with a focus on the nf-core pipeline template.